microsoft/ignite-learning-paths/aiml/aiml10/demo2.md

 ### Use the Form Recognizer Service

 1. Open the `AnalyzeForm` request.
-In the **Body** section click on the `Select Files` button to choose an invoice downloaded previously and send the request.
-You should get something similar to:
+In the **Body** section click on the `Select Files` button to choose an invoice downloaded previously.
+After sending the request you should get something similar to:

 ![Inference Response](images/form_inference.png "Inference Response")